 - Objectives are measurable or capable of evaluation.

 6.2.2 Planning to achieve occupational health & safety objectives

 The standard advises on the elements that need to be determined to ensure that objectives can be achieved.
-This can be thought of in terms of what needs to be done, when it needs to be done by, what resources are required to achieve it, who is responsible for the objectives being achieved, how results are to be measured and progress ensured, and consideration on how these objectives can be implemented within existing business systems.
+This can be thought of in terms of what needs to be done when it needs to be done, what resources are required to achieve it, who is responsible for the objectives being achieved, how results are to be measured and progress ensured, and consideration on how these objectives can be implemented within existing business systems.
 While Planning to achieve OH&S objectives the organization must consider the following: